Let me tell you a story about storytelling in business — the most important, most under-appreciated, leadership skill.

 Storytelling is the only tried-and-true formula for holding people’s attention.
 Politicians know that.
 Comedians know that.
 Journalists know that.
 Even scientists and engineers know that stories are the key to getting their work widely accepted.

 And now, neuroscientists have seen the fMRI data that proves that storytelling triggers the brain in uniquely positive ways.
 (Oxitocin synthesis)

-Paul Zak, writing for Harvard Business Review sums it up:
+Paul Zak, writing for Harvard Business Review, sums up the importance of great storytelling:

 “Our findings on the neurobiology of storytelling are relevant to business settings.
 They show that character driven stories with emotional content result in a better understanding of the key points a speaker wishes to make and enable better recall…